Francis Tregian the Younger: Physical evidence

 Paper.
 Thompson notes that both paper types are rare in England; no other music manuscripts were identified using these paper types.
 For the paper from the Wendelin Riehl mills, Thompson identified a circa 1598 copy of The Visitation of Lancashire edited by William Smith, Rouge Dragon—a copy directly connected to the royal court.
-Thompson consulted the Basle paper museum, known as the Basel Paper Mill.
+Thompson consulted the Basel paper museum, known as the Basel Paper Mill.
 According to the Mill, the paper used for the score manuscripts was created during the first quarter of the 17th century.
 Paper similar to the Wendelin Riehl but with a different watermark was used by architect Inigo Jones for three drawings made between 1619 and 1624, all of them directly related to the royal court.
 A search of over 30 English archives failed to reveal any more of the Düring paper.
 With only a few examples of the Wendelin Riehl paper, Thompson concludes that "All the manuscripts containing such papers are found in documents relating to the cultural activities or the official business of the royal courts.
 Thus a corresponding connection may exist between the four music manuscripts and musical activities of the English court."

 Thompson then begins a discussion of physical attributes of the graphic style used in the four manuscripts.
 She warns against superficial examination by noting that similarity of layout can be deceptive and that one must thoroughly analyze various characteristics such as margins, rulings, scripts, corrections, and annotations.
 In her 2001 article she focused on ruling and music script.
 She notes how each of the manuscripts have a relative small ruled area ranging from 55.6% (for the Fitzwilliam Virginal Book) to 58.8% for Egerton 3665), observing that conservation of paper was not an issue and that these scores must have been intended for presentation.
 She based her observations on the principle that similarly ruled paper would have been created at the same time.
 She notes this is consistent for the Fitzwilliam Virginal Book and Christ Church MSS 510–14.
 It is not true for both Egerton 3665 and Drexel 4302, leading her to conclude that these two manuscripts were not planned as single units (which would have had identical ruling) but portions made at different times.

 Ruling.
 Thompson acknowledges the four manuscript share an orderly layout and similar graphic style, creating the appearance of uniformity.
 Yet she warns that each manuscript page is a "complex object built up from different layers of scribal features applied in a given sequence.
 Each item (e.g. margins, rulings, scripts, corrections, annotations) when detached from the written web, provides evidence about the genesis of the manuscripts, and throws light on the chronology of scribal activity."
 She warns against studying only one of these characteristics and drawing conclusions based on information in isolation.
 Clearly having done the work as part of her dissertation, she chose to focus on staff ruling and music script.